 The lawyers who thought this stuff up in order to make lots of money from doctors, were obsessed with informing me of all my rights, responsibilities, and privacy, and that the last would only be breached if the NSA needed my medical files to defeat an enemy, either foreign or domestic.

 That’s when I began to worry about our national security.
 I did not feel up to the challenge.
 What if my health issues weren’t serious enough to warrant a world war that would begin as soon as the terrorists got a gander at my personal statistics?
 How embarrassing would that be?

 Normally I wouldn’t mind if the government really needed my information, but I hate when people, especially enemies, know my weight, which varies depending on my height that day.

-A small boy, name of Wyatt, came in with his mother and grandmother and sister toward the end of the two hour wait, and I really wanted to bully this kid and his mother notwithstanding that Bully Free Zone warning.
-I knew his name right away, because his mother and grandmother kept saying it.
-He never got close enough for me to stick out my foot and trip him, as he zoomed back and forth across a waiting room full of people in pain, but I kept hoping.
+A small boy, name of Wyatt, came in with his mother, grandmother, and sister toward the end of the two hour wait.
+I really wanted to bully this kid and his mother notwithstanding that Bully Free Zone warning.
+I knew his name right away because his mother and grandmother kept saying it.
+He never got close enough for me to stick out my foot and trip him as he zoomed back and forth across a waiting room full of people in pain, but I kept hoping.

-He very sensibly ignored his mother who would say things like, “I’ll take you home right now!”
+He very sensibly ignored his mother who said things like, “I’ll take you home right now!”
 Everyone’s hopes would soar, only to be dashed time and again when she didn’t follow through on her threats.